CrystalGrowerOrg/cgaspects/README.md

-# CrystalAspects
+# CGAspects

-CrystalAspects is a CrystalGrower data analysis tool equipped with a PySide6 GUI.
+CGAspects is a CrystalGrower data analysis tool equipped with a PySide6 GUI.

 ## Features